Community & voluntary controlled schools

 Parents wishing to take either of the above options should inform their allocated school as soon as a place is offered so that the appropriate arrangements can be made.

 Parents may seek a place for their child outside of their normal age group, for example if the child is gifted and talented or has experienced problems such as ill health.
 In addition, parents of children born between 1 April and 31 August (summer born children) may choose not to send that child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group – to reception rather than year 1 i.e. starting reception a year later than those in their age group.
-These requests should be made to the school admissions team in writing giving reasons for the request.
-This should be done at the time the child would usually be expected to apply for a reception place.

-The request will be considered in conjunction with the school and the parent, and the admission authority for the school will decide on whether the child should be offered delayed admission or not.
-The decision will consider the circumstances of each case and will be made in the best interests of the child concerned, and in accordance with the requirements of the School Admissions Code (2021).
+The request will be considered in conjunction with the school and the parent, and the admission authority for the school (the local authority) will decide on whether the child should be offered admission out of the normal age group.
+The decision will consider the circumstances of each case and will be made in the best interests of the child concerned, in accordance with the requirements of the School Admissions Code (2021).
 The decision, and the reasons for it, will be communicated to the parent in writing.
-Where a child is offered a place at a school but not in the year group preferred there will be no right of appeal.

 In year admissions

-In -year admissions are for children wanting to move school during the year or for children moving into the area during the school year.
 An application should be made online at www.bolton.gov.uk/admissions.
 The local authority will respond to your application within 15 school days.
 Where a place cannot be offered at your preferred school, you will be offered a place at the next nearest school to your home address with a place available.

 Where a child remains unplaced and is unable to secure a school place through the in-year admissions process, the child will be referred into Bolton’s fair access process.
 This may take up to an additional 20 school days to finalise your child’s place.